 PlotLens is Narrative Intelligence for writers.

 Every great story world has an internal logic — a web of facts, relationships, and rules that make it feel real.
-Characters have histories.
-Locations have geography.
-Events have consequences.
-The larger and more ambitious the story, the more complex that web becomes, and the harder it is to keep it consistent.
+As stories grow — across drafts, sequels, seasons, expansions — holding that web together becomes impossible by hand.

 PlotLens exists to hold that web.
 We're building the Narrative Intelligence platform: a system that reads your manuscript, extracts what it knows about your world, and surfaces guidance when that knowledge is in tension.
 It's a story bible that writes itself, a continuity editor that never forgets, and a research assistant that always shows its sources.